rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

-_Separating CI from CD we will first deploy Pet Battle and its supporting infra (keycloak) from Git using ArgoCD's App of Apps pattern.
-With this in place we will create two pipelines, one for the frontend and one for the api.
-The frontend will use Jenkins and the backend Tekton_
+_By separating CI from CD we will first deploy Pet Battle and its supporting infra (Keycloak) from Git using ArgoCD's App of Apps pattern._

+_With this in place we will create two pipelines, one for the frontend and one for the api._

+_The frontend (AngularJS) will use Jenkins and the backend (Quarkus with MongoDB) Tekton._